 - Existing submerged plant beds will be avoided where possible.
-For the majority of prelay mattress installation locations in the Hudson River, water depths exceed those that support water chestnut beds; however, vessel docking for crew transfer or equipment replenishment may occur in proximity to these habitats; - Construction in infested areas will take place only during non-germination periods; and - Vessel hulls, decks, mooring lines and submerged construction equipment will be carefully inspected and cleaned prior to deployment to another location.
+For the majority of cable installation locations in the Hudson River, water depths exceed those that support water chestnut beds; however, vessel docking for crew transfer or equipment replenishment may occur in proximity to these habitats; and - Vessel hulls, decks, mooring lines and submerged construction equipment will be carefully inspected and cleaned prior to deployment to another location.